paliwalsanvi/Interactive-Quiz-Platform-/README.md

 🔗 Live App: https://quiz-platform-7r4xkmxt6-sanvi-paliwals-projects.vercel.app

 🤝 Contributing
 Contributions are welcome!
-If you’d like to improve this project, fork the repository, make changes, and submit a pull request.
+If you’d like to improve this project:

+Fork the repository
+Create a new branch
+Make your changes
+Submit a pull request
 📜 License
 This project is free to use and does not require any license.

 📞 Contact
 📧 Email: paliwalsanvi22@gmail.com
 🔗 GitHub: @paliwalsanvi